michael2012z/BitBible/markdown/KJV/files/1Chr.md

 31. And over the flocks was Jaziz the Hagerite.
 All these were the rulers of the substance which was king David’s.

-32. Also Jonathan David’s uncle was a counsellor, a wise man, and a scribe: and Jehiel the son of Hachmoni was with the king’s sons:scribe: or, secretaryson…: or, Hachmonite
+32. Also Jonathan David’s uncle was a counsellor, a wise man, and a scribe: and Jehiel the son of Hachmoni was with the king’s sons:

 33. And Ahithophel was the king’s counsellor: and Hushai the Archite was the king’s companion: